If you’ve ever met me, you’ll know that I like to sing, and mid-conversation most usually is the optimum occasion for doing so.

 - Simply The Best – Tina Turner

-My parents played these albums on a regular basis.
-On car jouneys, my parents dictated the music choice (I like to think in an effort to indoctrinate us) and despite constant complaining “Dad, do we have to listen to Maggie’s Farm AGAIN?”, I think it worked.
+My parents played these albums regularly.
+On car journeys, my parents dictated the music choice (I like to think to indoctrinate us) and despite constant complaining “Dad, do we have to listen to Maggie’s Farm AGAIN?”, I think it worked.

 It’s difficult to categorise the genres my parents love.
-I know they don’t quite enjoy my brothers appreciation of Gangsta Rap, but their main adoration will always be Ska (Dad) and RnB (Mum).
+I know they don’t quite enjoy my brothers’ appreciation of Gangsta Rap, but their foremost adoration will always be Ska (Dad) and RnB (Mum).